mbandur/Workshop-1/README.md

 # TaskManager
 The aim of the project is to create a console (non-GUI) application for managing tasks.<br/>

-## TaskManager have following features:
+## TaskManager has following features:
 - loading data from a tasks.csv file separated by "," at application startup,
-- listing all avaliable tasks,
+- listing all available tasks,
-- adding a task
+- adding a new task
 - removing a task
 - saving data to file and exit from the application

-## Validating data:
+## Data validation in TaskManager:
-- during removing task: the numeric value is validated if is non-negative and not bigger than number of avaliable tasks.
+- removeTask: the entered numeric value is validated if is non-negative and not bigger than number of available tasks.

+## To improve:
+#### > listTask:
+- sorting by data and importance
+- red font in tasks with previous date
+- orange font in tasks with current date
+- green font in tasks with future date
+-
+#### > addTask:
+- check if a string is a date value
+- check if task is due
+- check if a string is a boolean value

+#### > removeTask:
+- add confirmation to remove task

+#### > csv file:
+- change csv delimiter from ',' to '|'

-#### Sample tasks.csv file:
+## Sample tasks.csv file:
 Simple task - very important, 2020-03-09, true<br/>
 Second task not so important, 2020-05-10, false<br/>
 Throw away trash, 2020-03-09, false<br/>